Frequently Asked Questions

 Who sells slacklines?
 Where can I buy one?

-Slacklines are made from climbing gear (tubular 1″ webbing, and carabiners), so any rock climbing shop or good outdoor fitter (like REI, Fontana, etc) will have the stuff you need.
+Slacklines are made from climbing gear (tubular 1″ webbing, and carabiners), so any rock climbing shop or good outdoor fitter (like REI, EMS, Fontana, etc) will have the stuff you need.
 It is generally cheaper to buy the stuff yourself and assemble your own slackline kit.
 That said, there are many retailers who will sell you a “complete” kit, requiring no effort on your part.
 Most of these kits have little customizations made by each company based on their philosophy of how a slackline should be setup, and there is no right or wrong way, but you may find you do not like some of the ways (for instance, I strongly dislike ratchets for tightening lines; although they are easier to learn how to use they are somewhat dangerous to both people and equipment).
 If you want to make your own slackline for $40-60, go here.
 If you want to buy a pre-made kit, I would recommend:

 • Gibbon Slacklines.
 Gibbon created the first widely popular 2″ trickline, and has revolutionized the entire sport.
 Tricklining is a bit different from regular slackline.
 To figure out what is best for your style, see here.
+The 2″ tricklines are probably the most widely commercially available slacklines (if you want to go to a store and buy a “kit” right now), and they are now moving into the 1″ slackline market.

 BASIC SLACKLINE INFO